Overdosing

 Get help.
 Quickly.

 Ring 999 and ask for an ambulance.
 Say it’s for a suspected overdose.
 Try to put the person in the recovery position while you wait for help to arrive.
 Getting them to lie on their side helps keep the airways open and stops them choking on their own vomit or tongue.
-Ignore the old wives’ tale about putting the person in a bath of cold water to bring them round.
+Ignore the rumors about putting the person in a bath of cold water to bring them round.
 Wait for the professionals to arrive.
+If they’re seriously overdosing, unfortunately there’s not much you can do to help because of the fragile state they’re in.

 It’s very important you get a sample of what your friend has taken to give to the doctors.
-This will make it much easier for them to know what to do and potentially save your friend’s life.
+This will make it much easier for them to know what to do and prevent a drug overdose death.

 What happens at the hospital if you’ve overdosed?